 To install a French drain, we dig an 8"–10" wide x 8" deep trench along the interior of your home’s foundation.
 The trench is then filled with a 4" perforated pipe, which is covered with crushed stone.
 Water is filtered through the stone, then enters the pipe and moves freely toward a collection basin where the sump pump removes it to a designated area, safely away from your house.

-Total Home Performance: The Eastern Maryland Crawl Space Waterproofing Experts
+Total Home Performance: The Eastern Maryland Crawl Space & Basement Waterproofing Experts

 If your yard is wet and you have water in your crawl space, your home is likely suffering from groundwater intrusion.
-The expert team at Total Home Performance will help you get to the source of your water problem and provide an effective solution to keep the water out of your crawl space.
+Schedule a humidity and moisture assessment with the expert team at Total Home Performance, and we'll help you get to the source of your water problem and provide an effective solution to keep the water out of your crawl space.